…when you nourish your 4-footed friends at the cellular level

 Miracles can and do happen from simply feeding nourishing, bioavailable food.
 Older dogs and cats can lead comfortable and pain-free lives and remain active into their later years.
 Ideal body weight is achieved effortlessly on a whole food diet.

 This is the bad news: Conventional dog and cat foods are much more disease-inducing than the most processed human food.
 All dry dog/cat food is exposed to high heat, damaging any nutrients that once existed in the usually inferior ingredients.
 There are zero enzymes in heat-processed food, so instead of replenishing your friend’s enzyme stores, it actually taxes and depletes them.
 Dogs fed dry/canned food often present with allergies, anxiety, ear infections, body odor, dental issues, digestive disorders, fatty tumors and worse.
 Cats suffer dental issues, constipation, irritability, thyroid imbalances, dehydration and urinary issues, including kidney failure, due to dry food diets.
 Felines are obligate carnivores with short digestive systems and, as such, require high protein, enzyme-rich, bioavailable food – the opposite of dry cat food.
 Seriously.
 Dogs and cats often become overweight and/or develop fatty tumors due to the rendered, damaged fats in conventional dog and cat food.
 How did we come to believe that crunchy brown nuggets with unrecognizable ingredients and an indefinite shelf life = good food?
 Not to mention the dyes, preservatives, and other chemicals that are almost always present in dry or canned foods.
 My animals do not receive any baked treats, ever.
 Not one biscuit.
-Not at Lowe’s, not at the bank.
 Our dogs are on a whole food diet!
 Heat processing, aka baked treats = Damaged oils.
 Damaged oils = damaged cells and a lifetime of inflammation (or worse) for your dog or cat.

 The good news: You can design a convenient, whole-food diet for your dog or cat that is digestible, species-appropriate, and nourishing!
 I can show you how!
 Raw, freeze dried and/or dehydrated foods such as Only Natural Pet Easyraw in combination with home prepared meals can be affordable and incredibly nourishing.
 You will save on vet bills – guaranteed.
 Well nourished dogs are happy dogs, usually calmer and more attentive, more beautiful, energetic, and vital.
 More fun!
 Cats, too!
 Dogs and cats love whole foods and can be switched over the course of a week or several days… even overnight!
 Other foods that I feed my dogs and cat, in rotation with home prepared meals: